-Summary of Progress - FY20 Q3
+Summary of Progress - FY20 Q4

 HUD continues to: 1) Make progress on milestones to better understand outcomes and reasons for program exits; and 2) Conduct the experimental demonstrations and evaluations that support this Agency Priority Goal (APG).
 HUD has conducted an exit survey as part of the Rent Reform Demonstration to obtain more information about exit outcomes and inform strategies for improving administrative collection of data.
-The research contractor is linking the survey data with HHS employment data (the National Directory of New Hires) for the final evaluation report, now expected in FY21 Q1.
+The research contractor has linked the survey data with HHS employment data (the National Directory of New Hires) for the final evaluation report, now expected in FY21 Q1.

 Similar survey data collection is under development for the Family Self-Sufficiency Demonstration evaluation.
 Pending availability of the survey-based exit outcome data, HUD is tracking the percentage of households leaving the Housing Choice Voucher Program with their income-based rental subsidy needs at or near zero.
-Competitive research grants to examine exit outcomes through data linkage also will be awarded in FY20 Q4.